New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Run one mock and fix one gap

-How to choose the next round to practice
+How do you choose which round to practice next?

 If the resume has weak projects, practice project deep dives.
 If the JD is backend-heavy, practice system design.
 If the role is analyst-heavy, practice SQL and case questions.
 If the phone screen is near, practice communication and HR answers.